LucasDelfino92/morrowindsharp/mendingmw.md

   - Also install the **Wood Fix** update file.
   - Also install [**this hotfix**](https://www.mediafire.com/file/impju2r934eqkkt/Intelligent_Textures_Ashlander_Hotfix_v2.zip/file), which will fix a bug with one of the ashlander hairstyles.

+This is the most faithful to vanilla and comprehensive texture pack out there.

 ## MINOR BUG FIXES

 - [**Glowing Flames**](https://www.nexusmods.com/morrowind/mods/46124) by PoodleSandwich: fixes issues regarding light sources in the game.